-- Maker Space (Clark Johnson)—Tech meets innovation at the Maker Space home to laser cutters, 3-D printers, circuitry, and more.
+- Maker Space—Tech meets innovation at the Maker Space home to laser cutters, 3-D printers, circuitry, and more.
 Staffed by and for students, the Maker Space is open to all and requires minimal training.
 LEAP on in and try it out!

 - MiniLab—The classroom comes alive in the student’s hands.
 Here students use video and editing equipment to make pitch and product videos, social media posts, and animation.
 They use digital photography for studio shots and even work on classroom projects.
 LEAP hires student interns to run the MiniLab and hosts training workshops.
 The MiniLab is open to all regardless of experience.

 - Entrepreneurship Day:—Every fall LEAP hosts Entrepreneurship Day, where neurodiverse entrepreneurs come to campus and share their stories, meet students, and assist in enterprise development and mentoring.
 The day includes an innovation workshop, catered lunch, and a mini-pitch competition.
 All are welcome.

 - $10,000 Pitch Competition—Each year our campus entrepreneurs have the chance to pitch for a shot at a total of $10,000 in start-up funding.
 Training and coaching is provided by LEAP.
 Past Pitch winners include food delivery services, honey production, 3-D animation and virtual reality, security systems, and more.
 LEAP Pitchers often go on to pitch in other competitions at Harvard University and the Draper Competition.